ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 - Pay super at least quarterly by the deadline

-Trinity Tip: We fully manage your payroll, super calculations, and compliance reporting.
+We manage your payroll, super calculations, and compliance reporting so you never fall behind on obligations.

 7. Lifestyle Mismatch and Income Reporting

-- Your reported income vs your spending habits (luxury cars, property, travel)
+- Your reported income versus your spending habits, including property, vehicles, and travel

-- Undeclared income from cash jobs or offshore accounts
+- Undeclared income from cash transactions or offshore accounts

-- Suspicious deductions that don’t match your occupation
+- Deductions that do not match your occupation or income level

 - Accurately declare all income from every source